-An investigator who is interested in applying to be a UDN Collaborative Clinical Site should complete the UDN Collaborative Clinical Site Application form and return it to the CC Staff for appropriate dissemination.
+An organization that is interested in applying to be a UDN International Collaborative Clinical Site should complete the UDN International Collaborative Clinical Site Application form and return it to the CC for appropriate dissemination.
 Items that should be included in the application and that will be used to evaluate acceptance into the Network are:

-- 1. A concise plan, including DNA sequencing, other laboratory, and clinical evaluation plans proposed and a rationale for how the proposed Collaborative Clinical Site addresses the goals of the UDN.
+- 1. A concise plan, including DNA sequencing, other laboratory, and clinical evaluation plans proposed and a rationale for how the proposed International Collaborative Clinical Site addresses the goals of the UDN.
 (Maximum length 3 pages, font 11, single spacing) - 2.
-Evidence that the proposed Collaborative Clinical Site's research has received appropriate Institutional Review Board (IRB) approvals and is consistent with participants' informed consent. - 3.
-Evidence of funding to conduct the proposed research as a Collaborative Clinical Site. - 4.
-An agreement to abide by the UDN data sharing policies, along with all relevant UDN Policies and Procedures. - 5.
-An agreement to participate fully in UDN activities, including attending some UDN Steering Committee meetings and working group calls and contributing to the products of these groups.
+Evidence that the proposed International Collaborative Clinical Site's research has received appropriate Institutional Review Board (IRB) approvals and is consistent with participants' informed consent. - 3.
+Evidence of funding to conduct the proposed research as an International Collaborative Clinical Site. - 4.
+An agreement to abide by the UDN data sharing policies, along with all relevant UDN Policies and Procedures. - An agreement to participate in UDN activities, including attending some UDN Steering Committee meetings and working group calls and contributing to the products of these groups.

-Applications will be reviewed by the UDN Steering Committee, UDN program staff, and the UDN External Scientific Advisors to determine whether a Collaborative Clinical Site will be accepted into the Network.
+Applications will be reviewed by the UDN Steering Committee, UDN program staff, and the UDN External Scientific Advisors to determine whether the proposed International Collaborative Clinical Site will be accepted into the Network.

-Evaluation for Collaborative Clinical Site applications will include a determination that:
+Evaluation for International Collaborative Clinical Site applications will include a determination that: